OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 This warning ended up being overly complex to get right.
 Consider a situation where you have a project with channels, and the channels use different lifecycles.
 We would need to check that each environment in each channel had a value scoped to it.

-The story gets even more complex, when you consider there are a number of ways to scope your variable values that result in a valid value in every possible deployment scope.
+The story gets even more complex when you consider there are multiple ways to scope your variable values that result in a valid value in every possible deployment scope.
 A common way to do this is to have a single unscoped value that applies to any environments that don't have a value explicitly scoped to them.
 However, there are other ways of achieving the same result.
 For example, instead of having an unscoped value, you could have a value scoped to the specific deployment steps which uses that variable.

 We ended up removing this feature before the initial release of the Variable Editor because it proved too difficult to implement without producing a large number of false positives.